adiapera/xss_current_page_wondercms_3.4.3/README.md

-### Page keywords
+### PAGE KEYWORDS
-1. Enter to Current Page of the Settings section in the webpage and in 'Page keywords' set the payload:
+1. Enter to Current Page of the SETTINGS section in the webpage and in 'PAGE KEYWORDS' set the payload:

 ![image](https://github.com/adiapera/xss_current_page_wondercms_3.4.3/assets/165512291/67a20e0b-0f01-4233-99de-d8cfa86820aa)